shuhuiwang1/shuhuiwang1.github.io/_teaching/2024-fall-teaching-1.md

 location: "Paris, France"
 ---

-In this class, I am responsible for teaching conceptions, tutoring, and marking.
+In this class, I am responsible for tutoring on exercises and programming by using python, and marking.

 Contents
 ======